 I was more tired than I thought I would be so I looked for the next stop on my route which turned out to be an aire in Thann.
 I got there about 1am and it was deserted so I found a spot in the massive car park, 4 other vans were already there.
 It looked nice enough but I just needed to be able to work the next day so I checked I had an internet signal and went to bed.

-To be woken at 5am but screeching banshees from hell right outside my window.
+To be woken at 5am by screeching banshees from hell right outside my window.

 Ok, a train going through the points, but it sounded like screeching banshees.
 Or how I imagine a screeching banshee would sound, because I’ve never heard one, but anyway it was bloody noisy.
 Jack of course decided it was a threat to us so he set off barking ferociously at it and I did have to have a chuckle when he coughed, made a massive yawn and then carried on barking for all he was worth.
 Bless him.

 That was it.
 I managed to get back to sleep but another train came 15 minutes later, and another 15 minutes after that.
-Until about 6:30am which is 7:30 their time when doesn’t of yelping and screeching school kids wandered past on their way to class.
-I knew I had no hope so I took Jack out and we wandered around for a half hour.
+Until about 6:30am which is 7:30 their time when dozens of screeching school kids wandered past on their way to class.
+I knew I had no hope of more sleep so I took Jack out and we wandered around for a half hour.
 It turns out the railway is about 20 metres from the van and crosses the road and through the town.
 A bell rings whenever a train is due and once it’s passed the cars engines rev as they pull away.
 Noisy Nora!!